Updated January 3, 2024

 - Better connectivity will lower the cost of transportation.

-- As a result of the advanced technology, driverless vehicles, and smart ticketing services are becoming more popular.
-Smart ticketing systems allow people to buy tickets online thus, eliminating the need for long queues at ticket counters.
+- As a result of advanced technology, driverless vehicles, and smart ticketing services are becoming more popular.
+Smart ticketing systems allow people to buy tickets online, thus, eliminating the need for long queues at ticket counters.